WP-for-Church/Sermon-Manager/readme.txt

 = 1.8.3 =
-* require WordPress 3.6+
+* Require WordPress 3.6+
-* use built in mediaelement player
+* Use built in mediaelement player

 = 1.8.1 =
-* fixed errors with saving settings for some users (remove dependency on CURL)
+* Fixed errors with saving settings for some users (remove dependency on CURL)

 = 1.8 =
-* improved podcasting performance - props @livingos
+* Improved podcasting performance - props @livingos
-* cleaned up options page with tabs, added hooks for other plugins to hook into the option page.
+* Cleaned up options page with tabs, added hooks for other plugins to hook into the option page.
-* fixed bug causing sermons to display 2x
+* Fixed bug causing sermons to display 2x

 = 1.7.4 =
-* updated the way attachments are displayed.
+* Updated the way attachments are displayed.
 Now they will be available for download even if not attached to the sermon.
-* fix sermon-images shortcode
+* Fix sermon-images shortcode

 = 1.7.3 =
-* compatibility with WordPress 3.6
+* Compatibility with WordPress 3.6

 = 1.7.2 =
-* disable a filter that was causing problems in some themes (added in 1.7)
+* Disable a filter that was causing problems in some themes (added in 1.7)

 = 1.7.1 =
-* fix a few bugs introduced in 1.7
+* Fix a few bugs introduced in 1.7

 = 1.7 =
 * Improved many areas of the code; organized files